 Five years ago: Vanilla Custard Soaked Pumpkin Poke Cake

 Six years ago: Gooey Cookies & Cream Bars

 Seven years ago: Chocolate Cheesecake Stuffed Cupcakes with Ganache

 - 2 eggs

 - 1 egg and 1 tablespoon of water for egg wash

 - 1/4 cup butter, cut into chunks

 - 1/2 teaspoon vanilla extract

 - Preheat the oven to 425 degrees F. In a large bowl, whisk together the dark brown sugar, flour, cinnamon, salt, and eggs.
-In a cast iron skillet or pie plate, unroll the first pie crust.
+In a 10-inch cast iron skillet or pie plate, unroll the first pie crust.
 Pour the brown sugar mixture into the pie crust and smooth it evenly to fill the crust.

 - Unroll the second pie crust over the top of the mixture, crimping together the edges of the bottom and upper crust.
 Beat together the egg and water for the egg wash and brush the mixture over the crust with a pastry brush.
 Use a sharp knife to cut a criss-cross vent into the center of the pie.
 Bake for 20-25 minutes or until golden brown.
 Remove to a cooling rack.